ericelliott/ogen/README.md

 Ogen returns a full [Rx Observable instance](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/libraries/main/rx.md#observable-instance-methods), which means you can `.map()`, `.filter()` and `.skip()` to your heart’s content, among other things.

-For a much more detailed description of how Ogen works, read ["The Hidden Power of ES6 Generators"](https://medium.com/javascript-scene/the-hidden-power-of-es6-generators-observable-async-flow-control-cfa4c7f31435)
+For a much more detailed description of how what Observables are all about, watch ["Asynchronous Programming at Netflix"](https://www.youtube.com/watch?v=gawmdhCNy-A).

 ## Breaking Changes in 2.0.0